 The rich cultural background has propelled museums, art galleries, and theatres to thrive.
 Amsterdam is the leading city with the most extensive museums per inhabitant in the world.
 The city has over 51 museums that provide a reliable historical reference of how Amsterdam grew through the ages.

 Amsterdam’s reputation for art galleries precedes it.
-It’s not a wonder that artists, as well as tourists, flock the city.
+It’s not a wonder that artists, as well as tourists, flock to the city.
 Most of these galleries run artist expositions and sell their work since time immemorial.

 Some of the great galleries within Amsterdam include: